 The Winey Cow

-Indoor or alfresco dining out the front, amongst the the main street almosphere.
-Casual vibe combined with quality food & beverages
+Indoor or alfresco dining out front amongst the Main Street atmosphere.
+Casual vibe combined with quality food and beverages.

 What to do

 Whether it’s wandering down the main street with its cosmopolitan vibe, alfresco cafes lining the paved streets and vast bay views, or losing yourself in the many art galleries and boutique book shops, Mornington is a colourful hub of arts and entertainment.

 Beaches, wineries, shopping, arts and antiques are all at your fingertips in a township that dates back to 1856.